EJB Exception Handling

 ...

-Again, notice that even if an EJBException is thrown in the code, it needs not be declared in the throws clause.
-Also, this code does not demonstrate how transactions are rolled back, a topic which is covered further down in this article.
+Notice that when an EJBException is thrown, it can be left out in the throws clause.
+Also, this code does not demonstrate how transactions are rolled back, a topic which is covered later in this post.

-In the remote interface for the bean containing the above code, SavingsAccountDebitException must be declared, as in the following:
+In the remote interface for the bean containing the above code, a throws clause declaring SavingsAccountDebitException is needed, as in the following.

 ...